 How to disable Microsoft Edge Workspaces using Intune

-In this blog post, we’ll see how to disable Microsoft Edge Workspaces through the Intune admin center.
+This blog post will show how to disable Microsoft Edge Workspaces through the Intune admin center.
 Microsoft Edge Workspaces lets users create and share groups of browser tabs for different tasks or purposes.

-Users can create Edge workspaces to neatly arrange open tabs for various projects.
+Users can create Edge workspaces to arrange open tabs for various projects neatly.
 When it’s time to work on a project, they can effortlessly access the Edge workspace, where all the information is conveniently organized in one place.

 Prerequisites for using Microsoft Edge Workspace